visionify/visionai/docs/scenarios/environment-water-usage.md

 !!!
 Note

     By collecting and analyzing this event data, water management organizations can develop effective waste management strategies, reduce waste generation, and promote recycling and sustainable waste management practices.

-## Configuration
-To set up a camera system for water usage monitoring,You will need a camera capable of capturing footage of water bodies you want to monitor.

 ## Model Details